 If you are looking for a basic craft magnet then look no further than the Ceramics.
 These are another commonly used type of magnet for low-level applications like holding paper up.
 Pretty cheap to make and acquire.
 But you wouldn’t want to use them for anything you need a strong Neodymium for.
 Like holding up something heavy.
 Use these for basic crafts, fridge magnets, or holding lightweight items.
 You know, like your daughter’s daddy picture!
 They should be used as a cost-effective option.
 However, a good point to note; the high coercivity means the materials are extremely resistant to becoming demagnetized.
 Which is an essential characteristic for a permanent magnet.
 And pretty good for holding on to shopping lists on the fridge!

-Speak With The Best Magnets Supplier In Brisbane
+Speak With The Best Magnets Supplier In Australia

 At Sekao Engineering we make sure that you get the best quality.
 We do this by testing everything we sell ourselves, in our own workshop.
 Knowing the different types and their strengths and weaknesses can help you choose the right ones in your projects.
 But, we are also here to help you decide.
 If you have questions about which products to use in a specific project, contact Alan in the workshop.
 Call us, the number is above.
 Or just come round and see for yourself.